linrongbin16/gitlinker.nvim/README.md

 })
 ```

-> Note: the `Builder` is an internal string helper class, but there's no guarantee the internal class/function signature is stable.
+> Note: the `Builder` is an internal string helper class, there's no guarantee the internal class/function signature is stable.

 ## Highlight Group